Subhodip123/Un-Pri-Rust/README.md

 # Un-Pri-Rust

-This repo is a collection of papers regarding **Un**certainty and **Pri**vacy aware **R**ob**ust** Deep Learning Models which are published in many peer reviewed conferences and jounals.
+This repo is a collection of some important papers covering the topics in **Un**certainty and **Pri**vacy aware **R**ob**ust** Deep Learning Models.
 These are collected as I read the papers on daily basis.
 In each table the papers are sorted in such a way that initial papers give you an overview on the topic and the latters give you a more deeper understanding to specific problems.

 ## Contents